nbrown02/FlowViz/README.md

 ![alt text](https://raw.githubusercontent.com/nbrown02/FlowViz/main/Screenshots/FlowViz%20Page%205.png)

 ![alt text](https://raw.githubusercontent.com/nbrown02/FlowViz/main/Screenshots/FlowViz%20Page%206.png)

-### Costs
-FlowViz has been, and always will be free.
-However if FlowViz has added value to your teams and/or organisation, please consider [sponsoring my work](https://github.com/sponsors/nbrown02) :)

 ### Feedback
 FlowViz is built and maintained by [Nicolas Brown](https://www.nicolasbrown.co.uk/) and is published using [Agile Extensions](https://www.agileextensions.com/) for assistance (big thank you to them!)